 - Minor alterations to the footbridge will be necessary.

 - The works on the King’s Cross line curve will be within the existing Network Rail boundary, so no land from properties on either side of the curve will be required for access or construction purposes.

 Note: CSIE stands for Cambridge South Infrastructure Enhancement

 The Parish Council understands the rationale for the project but will need to be satisfied by the Code of Construction Practice on the environmental impact during construction and on overnight working.

 Disturbance and disruption to local residents must be managed and mitigated by Network Rail.

-- In the construction phase it will be important to ensure that the haul road and the construction work do not cause damage to Hobson’s Brook or Hobson’s Conduit.
+It will also be important to ensure that the haul road and the construction work do not damage Hobson’s Brook or Hobson’s Conduit.